mshll/repo-size/README.md

 ## Disclaimer

-This This script is not affiliated with Github, Inc. Use it at your own risk.
+This script is not affiliated with Github, Inc. Use it at your own risk.